levino/mock-jwks/README.md

 ```

-You can easily unit test the authenticaion  of this app like so:
+You can easily unit test the authentication of this app like so:

 ```js
 // File index.test.js